mitulsavani/EventUp/README.md

 - Users can add event details to their calendar for notification
 - Users can access direction to the venue from the app

-We used [React Native Elements](https://github.com/react-native-training/react-native-elements) library to build UI, [React Navigation](https://reactnavigation.org/) library to handle navigation, and various packages. and [React-Native-Maps](https://github.com/react-native-community/react-native-maps) to integrate Map View and redirect users to native maps for diretions to the event.
+We used [React Native Elements](https://github.com/react-native-training/react-native-elements) library to build UI, [React Navigation](https://reactnavigation.org/) library to handle navigation, and various packages. and [React-Native-Maps](https://github.com/react-native-community/react-native-maps) to integrate Map View and redirect users to native maps for directions to the event.

 ## Getting Started
+> On Expo
 * Download Expo Client app from the IOS or Android store [Android App](https://play.google.com/store/apps/details?id=host.exp.exponent "Link to App"), [IOS App](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8 "Link to App")

+> Locally
 ```
 git clone https://github.com/csc667-02-sp19/csc667-sp19-Team04.git